Flynt Center of Early New England Life

 A small exhibition area in the lobby of the Flynt Center features Engraved Powder Horns from the French and Indian War and the American Revolution: The William H. Guthman Collection.
 One of the finest assemblages of this indigenous and unique American art form ever presented, these 75 powder horns offer a wealth of documentary information about the original owners and carvers who created them.

-MUSEUM’S ATTIC: COLLECTIONS STORAGE
+MUSEUM’S SECOND FLOOR: COLLECTIONS STORAGE

 While at the Flynt Center, visit the Museum’s Attic — the visible storage area— on the second floor to see other fine decorative arts, featuring our world famous collections of New England furniture and clocks, American powder horns, Samuel Pierce pewter tools, Chinese export porcelain, English pottery, and American ceramics.
 The collections are arranged in more than 80 glass cases, according to media.
 Several take away handouts on the subjects of English glass, Fakes and Forgeries, Pewter, Japanned furniture, English creamware, Turned furniture, and English delftware are available.
 Inside the cases there is minimal information on each object, but an individual number plugged into Historic Deerfield’s collection database (either through your smart phone or our computer terminal) will link you to more information and our knowledge about the piece.
 The installation is a visually stunning space, with the display of important collections of objects that have been rarely shown to the public.
 You spend time researching antiques of the past or just relax and enjoy the beauty of decorative arts.